wmcbrine/tivoremote/README.txt

 Changes
 -------

+0.26 -- In some Tkinter installations, with versions 0.24 and 0.25,
+        pressing the space bar (to pause) would also invoke the default button widget response of the space bar selecting the button (in this case, the "Enter" button).
+First reported by "mjh".

 0.25 -- The closed caption toggle is no longer a macro, but instead uses
         IRCODE CC_ON/OFF to change the mode directly.
 (The program